 Excel is an incredibly powerful tool for accountants, and it is a key skill that any budding accountant should try to become familiar with.
-If you’re a newly qualified accountant, accountancy student or just a small business owner who wants a better handle on their finances, there are a few key excel tools you will need to know.
+If you’re a newly qualified accountant, an accountancy student or are a business owner who wants a better handle on their finances, here are some of our top Excel tips for accounting and finance professionals.

 VLOOKUP and HLOOKUP

 VLOOKUP and HLOOKUP are two of the most useful Excel functions for accountants.
 These functions let you search a table of data and give all the appropriate information for an individual set of data based on only one part of it.

 For example, if you have details about clients stored in an Excel sheet, you’ll be able to find all of their information in the data by just using one identifier, such as surname or client number.
 Take a look at the video below to get a better understanding of these useful Excel formulas.

 Another important excel formula for accountants and finance professionals is HLOOKUP.
 Taken directly from the Office site, here’s what the HLOOKUP formula does:

 If that means absolutely nothing to you, then try this YouTube video for an explanation of how HLOOKUP can help you or your business.

 Have you ever found yourself counting the zeroes when encountered with a figure in billions and millions?
 We certainly have!
 Don’t worry, there’s a simple tip that could save you lots of time: just type e6 after the number!

 This is a useful excel skill that everyone needs to know!
 Have you ever hit ‘paste’ and been left with a sheet full of errors?
 Try Paste > Special instead!
 You’ll be able to transpose data, copy data validation and more with paste options.
 Click the drop-down menu next to the paste button to see what options are available, or paste as special when you right click.

 Learn keyboard shortcuts